 CockroachDB’s timestamp ordering guarantees an acyclic serializability graph, and this is straightforward to demonstrate:

-By disallowing any conflicts that flow against the timestamp-ordered direction, acyclic serializability graphs are impossible.
+By disallowing any conflicts that flow against the timestamp-ordered direction, cyclic serializability graphs are impossible.
 However, let’s explore in detail how CockroachDB actually goes about detecting and disallowing these conflicts.

 This is where the “multi-version” aspect of our control mechanism comes into play.
 CockroachDB keys do not store a single value, but rather store multiple timestamped versions of that value.
 New writes do not overwrite old values, but rather create a new version with a later timestamp.